 Professional: NCDA professional members are those members who join through ACA.
 Professional members hold a Master's degree or higher in counseling or a closely related field, from a college or university recognized by the Council for Higher Education Accreditation.
 (If you are eligible for professional membership, you may select either professional or regular NCDA membership.)
-For more information on ACA membership, call 800-347-6647 and ask for member services.
+For more information on ACA membership, contact ACA.